 Los Angeles, California, February 5, 2019 – – A group of law firms filed a lawsuit today against Southern California Edison (SCE) and The Boeing Company on behalf of more than 100 property owners and renters whose buildings and property were damaged or destroyed in Woolsey Fire that started on Nov.
 8, 2018.
 The case is the first known to name Boeing because of its alleged role in the Woolsey Fire.

-California wildfire attorneys Diane Marger Moore, Michael L. Baum, Ronald L. M. Goldman, Brian R. Strange, Brianna Strange, and Robert F. Kennedy, Jr. filed the lawsuit in Los Angeles Superior Court (case no. 19STCV03419) today.
+California wildfire attorneys Diane Marger Moore, Michael L. Baum, Ronald L. M. Goldman, Brian R. Strange, Brianna Strange, and Robert F. Kennedy, Jr. filed the lawsuit in Los Angeles Superior Court today.
 Brian Strange, his daughter Brianna Strange, Michael Baum and Robert F. Kennedy, Jr. are all Malibu locals who initially decided to take on the Woolsey Fire litigation to help friends and neighbors.
 In the months since the fire, more and more victims have joined the litigation.

 The law firms of Baum, Hedlund, Aristei & Goldman, P.C., Strange & Butler LLP, Nix Patterson LLP, Crowley Norman LLP and distinguished environmental lawyer, Robert F. Kennedy, Jr., represent the plaintiffs.
 Southern California Edison, its parent company, Edison International, and The Boeing Company are named as defendants.